anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter04.md

 contributes in these projects:
 [Rally](https://github.com/openstack/rally-openstack),
 [Tempest](https://github.com/openstack/tempest), etc.).
-It's worth mentioning that, as opposed to the OpenStack Gates leveraging on [DevStack](https://docs.openstack.org/devstack/latest/), it can check the same already deployed SUT over and over even from a [Raspberry PI](https://www.raspberrypi.org/).
+It's worth mentioning that, as opposed to the OpenStack Gates leveraging [DevStack](https://docs.openstack.org/devstack/latest/), it can check the same already deployed SUT over and over even from a [Raspberry PI](https://www.raspberrypi.org/).
 Here the testcases can be